Race Tracks > Turfway Park

 Turfway Park Racing and Track History

 Opened as Latonia Race Course in 1959, Turfway Park is the winter home for racing in Kentucky.
 The original Latonia was 10 miles south of the current location and ran from 1883 to 1939 and was famous for hosting the Latonia Derby, a race that at one point rivaled the Kentucky Derby for prestige in the horse racing community.
-The track’s name was changed to Turfway Park in 1986.
+The track’s name was changed to to its current name in 1986.

-In order to race safely during the frigid winter months, Turfway Park was the first to install Polytrack in 2005: the synthetic surface was comprised of wax, fibers, and silica sand.
-In 2020, the original Polytrack surface was subsequently replaced with Tapeta, a newer synthetic surface mixture.
+In order to race safely during the frigid winter months, the track was the first to install Polytrack in 2005: the synthetic surface was comprised of wax, fibers, and silica sand.
+In 2020, the original Polytrack surface was subsequently replaced with Tapeta, a newer synthetic surface mixture comprised of silica sand, wax and fibers.

-And though Turfway Park was mentioned as the setting for the 2005 movie Racing Stripes, no actual filming occurred at the Florence oval.
+And though the track was mentioned as the setting for the 2005 movie Racing Stripes, no actual filming occurred at the Florence oval.